Milan Tourist Attractions - World Guide to Milan

 Milan's Meazza Stadium was named after Giuseppe Meazza, a famous footballer who played for both the Inter and Milan city teams.
 It was originally built in 1926 and has since been rebuilt and renovated.
 It now has a capacity of around 85,000 and is Italy's number one stadium.
 It is also often referred to as San Siro, after the surrounding district.
 An enormous sculpture of a horse was created in 1999 and sited between the Meazza Stadium and the nearby San Siro racetrack.
 It was actually designed by the famous artist Leonardo da Vinci, who never found the time to construct it himself.

-Milan Tourist Attractions: Palazzo Marino - Piazza della Scala, Milan, Italy
+Address: Piazza della Scala, Milan, Italy

 Designed in 1558 by Galeazzo Alessi for the banker Tommaso Marino, construction started shortly afterwards.
 It was not completed until 1892, when the facade was finally finished.
 It has been Milan's town hall since 1860 and was the birthplace of Marianna de Leyva, the famous nun of Monza.